- About Us

 The 20th century brought additional innovations.
 The College of Liberal Arts for Women was established in 1933, for the first time offering women a full-time, four-year undergraduate degree program in the liberal arts.
 The education of women and men was administered separately until 1974 when the College, the College for Women, the College of Liberal and Professional Studies, and the social science department of the Wharton School combined to become the Faculty of Arts and Sciences, which in 1976 changed its name to the School of Arts and Sciences.

 This spirit of integration also led to the creation of several interdisciplinary programs, including History and Sociology of Science; Biological Basis of Behavior; and Philosophy, Politics, and Economics, as well as a number of regional studies programs.
 The School's atmosphere of innovation and collaboration has continued into the 21st century.
 In addition to its own interdisciplinary initiatives, SAS partners with Penn's other schools to offer programs such as international studies and business, biotechnology, and medical physics.
-An educational leader since its inception, the School's faculty includes Nobel laureates, Guggenheim fellows, Pulitzer Prize-winners, members of scholarly academies, and Fulbright, Rhodes, and Sloan scholars.
+An educational leader since its inception, the Penn Arts & Sciences faculty includes Nobel laureates, Guggenheim fellows, Pulitzer Prize-winners, members of scholarly academies, and Fulbright, Rhodes, and Sloan scholars.

 For additional details, see the University Archives web site.